-Abstract- Micro finance involves the provision of micro-credit, savings, and other services to the poor that are excluded by the commercial banks for collateral and other reasons.
-Microfinance is relatively new to Ethiopia and came to existence during 1994-95.
-Out of which Wolaita zone Micro Finance Institution (WZMFI) is one among 31 Micro Finance Institutions (MFIs) to serve needy people in Ethiopia.
-Based on this researchers' intended to study major socio- economic factors and loan related factors that determines loan repayment performance of borrowers in WZMFI.
-In fact, the identifying and analyzing such determining factors of loan repayment rate is vital in the achievement of profitability and sustainability of MFIs.
-In this connection, researchers' collected data from primary and secondary resources and analyzed by using two limit Tobit model is used.
-Through the study 15 determinants' are selected for evaluation, out of which 6 variables are significant and remaining insignificant are found.
+Micro finance involves the provision of micro-credit, savings, and other services to the poor 9 that are excluded by the commercial banks for collateral and other reasons.
+Microfinance is 10 relatively new to Ethiopia and came to existence during 1994-95.
+Out of which Wolaita zone 11 Micro Finance Institution (WZMFI) is one among 31 Micro Finance Institutions (MFIs) to 12 serve needy people in Ethiopia.
+Based on this researchers? intended to study major socio-13 economic factors and loan related factors that determines loan repayment performance of 14 borrowers in WZMFI.
+In fact, the identifying and analyzing such determining factors of loan 15 repayment rate is vital in the achievement of profitability and sustainability of MFIs.
+In this 16 connection, researchers? collected data from primary and secondary resources and analyzed by 17 using two limit Tobit model is used.
+Through the study 15 determinants? are selected for 18 evaluation, out of which 6 variables are significant and remaining insignificant are found.
+19 n developing countries like Ethiopia where the farming system is at its traditional level and the industrial and service sectors are at their infant stage, the role of small scale enterprises (SSEs) is significant in terms of their employment generation capacity, quick production response, adaptation to weak infrastructure, use of local resources and as a means of developing indigenous entrepreneurial and managerial skills for a sustained growth need ??Aryeetey, 2004 in BFasika and ??aniel, 2007).
+For small-scale enterprises to grow up to medium and largescale level, the need for formal credit source is indispensable because formal financial sector have the financial capacity to meet their growing credit demand, which the informal sector is incapable to supply.